decidables/decidables/packages/detectable/src/bias.md

 ## Calculating bias from hit rate and false alarm rate

-On the previous page, we explored how `Sensitivity` (`d′`) can be determined from `Hit Rate` and `False Alarm Rate`.
-Now we will consider how to do the same for `Bias` (`c`).
+On the previous page, we explored how :key[Sensitivity] (:key[d′]) can be determined from :key[Hit Rate] and :key[False Alarm Rate].
+Now we will consider how to do the same for :key[Bias] (:key[c]).

 <sdt-example-interactive order="trm">
   <sdt-model interactive threshold bias distributions sensitivity color="outcome"></sdt-model>
 </sdt-example-interactive>

-Try dragging the threshold around, and observe what effect this has on the proportion of `Hits` for the `Signal + Noise Distribution` and the proportion of `False Alarms` for the `Noise Distribution`.
-In general, as the threshold moves to the left, and a more liberal bias, we increase the `Hits` and `False Alarms`.
-As the threshold moves to the right, and a more conservative bias, we decrease both `Hits` and `False Alarms`.
-This helps develop our intuition that `c` is related to the sum of the `Hit Rate` and the `False Alarm Rate`, using the inverse cumulative distribution function of the normal distribution, <span class="math-greek">Φ</span><sup class="exp">−1</sup>:
+Try dragging the threshold around, and observe what effect this has on the proportion of :key[Hits] for the :key[Signal + Noise Distribution] and the proportion of :key[False Alarms] for the :key[Noise Distribution].
+In general, as the threshold moves to the left, and a more liberal bias, we increase the :key[Hits] and :key[False Alarms].
+As the threshold moves to the right, and a more conservative bias, we decrease both :key[Hits] and :key[False Alarms].
+This helps develop our intuition that :key[c] is related to the sum of the :key[Hit Rate] and the :key[False Alarm Rate], using the inverse cumulative distribution function of the normal distribution, <span class="math-greek">Φ</span><sup class="exp">−1</sup>:

 <sdt-equation-hrfar2c></sdt-equation-hrfar2c>